Adult Havanese

 Safety:

-- Baby Gate(s) Try baby supply stores - or pet stores sometimes they are available at resale baby consignment shops or even try Craigslist.
+- Baby Gate(s) Try baby supply stores - or pet stores sometimes they are available at resale baby consignment shops or even try Craigslist, Facebook market, Ebay etc.

-- x-pen if desired with puppy pads (if you want to use the holders for the puppy pads, as we do, you can usually find them at Petsmart or Global).
+- x-pen if desired with puppy pads (if you want to use the holders for the puppy pads, as we do, you can usually find them at Global).
 We will be using pads and gradually moving them outside to urinate/defecate depending on weather.
 Many of our apartment dwellers appreciate the pads as they use them on their decks or in an area designated close to their crate/sleeping/play area as time is a factor in successful training.
 As the puppies’ bladder increases, so will the time that they can hold it.
+Ask Nathan what brand he is using.
+We have tried all but some are not worth the $$ and will shred and not hold the urine.

 - Plus: Bitter Apple (bitter taste deters dogs from biting, licking, and chewing) This will help them and you through their teething stage.
 You can use frozen soothers to help them and or buy baby oragel.
 Puppies do grow out of their teething stage.
 During this time, bones and soothers are a benefit.